 Time to Take off the Training Wheels

-Monday morning dawned bright and early and clutching our coffee cups and wadge of farm notes, we bid farewell to Kath and Ross, who were jetting off to Rome to glean some permaculture farming knowledge from the Italians.
+Monday morning dawned bright and early and clutching our coffee cups and wadge of farm notes (aka living off grid for beginners), we bid farewell to Kath and Ross, who were jetting off to Rome to glean some permaculture farming knowledge from the Italians.

 Sporty immediately scampered off to start the day’s chores, while I trotted behind her pretending to know what was going on.
 Fortunately, my inner-Nigella has reappeared, enabling me to at least hold my own in the kitchen.